FlorentCLMichel/quetta/manual.typ

 == Sindarin (#gondor[Sindarin])—Mode of Gondor

-The implementation of the Mode of Gondor for the Sindarin language mostly follows Reference @tengwar-textbook.
+The implementation of the Mode of Gondor for the Sindarin language mostly follows Reference @tengwar-textbook, to which we refer for more information.
-In this section, we mostly focus on the differences compared with the Quanya languaga.
+In this section, we mostly focus on the differences compared with the implementation of the Quenya language described in Section~@sec-quenya.
+The most important difference is probably the position of tehtar: when applicable, a tehta is placed on the _previous_ tengwa in Qurnya but on the _following_ one in Sindarin.

+=== Generalities

 *Work in Progress*

-=== Generalities

 #table(
   columns: (auto, auto, auto),